 According to the Federal Reserve’s Survey of Consumer Finances, the average US household net worth is a whopping $692,100!
-And that’s based on data from 2016, when the S&P 500 was ~30% lower.
-Further, real estate prices in many major cities have also increased substantially since 2016.
-Surely, the average US household net worth will be even higher when the next survey comes out in 2019.
+And that’s based on data from 2016, when the stock market and real estate markets were much lower.

 What’s also interesting from the chart below is that the average net worth for a college educated person is $1,511,000 compared to a net worth of only $249,600 for someone with just a high school diploma.